-Most websites that have adopted a cookie consent solution like a cookie banner have done so in order to comply with European Union (EU) law.
-The EU places strict requirements on businesses who collect personal information about internet users within its borders.
+Most websites that have adopted a cookie consent solution like a cookie banner have done so to comply with European Union (EU) law.
+The EU places strict requirements on businesses that collect personal information about internet users within its borders.

 But what about countries outside of the EU?
 Almost every country has privacy laws of some kind.
 Let’s take a look at the rules on cookie consent in some major markets around the world.